 How Can You Keep Your AAdvantage® Miles From Expiring?

-To keep their miles from expiring, AAdvantage® members must earn or redeem miles at least once every 24 months or be the primary accountholder for an AAdvantage® credit card such as the Citi® / AAdvantage® Platinum Select® Mastercard®.
+To keep American Airlines AAdvantage® miles from expiring, you must earn or redeem miles at least once every 24 months or be the primary cardmember for an AAdvantage® credit card, like the Citi® / AAdvantage® Globe Mastercard®.

-Members who are under 21 and have an account profile with a valid birth date are excluded from the 24-month activity rule.
+If you are under 21 and have an account profile with a valid birth date, you could be excluded from the 24-month activity rule.

-Let’s look at a few ways to keep AAdvantage® miles from expiring.
+There are steps you can take to extend the mileage expiration date for all of your miles.
+Let’s look at a few ways to keep your AAdvantage® miles from expiring.

 Earn miles

-There are plenty of ways to earn miles.
+There are plenty of ways to earn miles, which extends the expiration date on your existing miles.
 AAdvantage® members can earn miles on qualifying travel, including certain flights booked directly through aa.com or a partner airline site.
-Using your AAdvantage® credit card, like the Citi® / AAdvantage® Executive Mastercard®, lets you earn miles on eligible purchases.
+Using your AAdvantage® credit card, like the Citi® / AAdvantage® Globe Mastercard, lets you earn miles on eligible purchases.

 Redeem miles

-You can keep your points from expiring by booking a flight, travel or experience with miles on aa.com.
+You can extend the expiration date on your existing miles by booking a flight, travel or experience with miles on aa.com.

 Transfer miles

-Members can transfer miles to a different account to keep them from expiring.
+Members can transfer miles to a different account to extend the expiration date.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.